Yannik/qnap-letsencrypt/README.md

 #### What is actually surving a reboot?
   - Anything that is on a drive, e.g. `/share/CE_CACHEDEV1_DATA/`

+#### What about surviving an firmware update?
+In my tests, all the above applied.
+I couldn't see anything additional being lost.

 #### What license is this code licensed under?
 GPLv2